brittanft/dropped-item-combiner/README.md

-# hcfactions
+# dropped-item-combiner
-The Factions plugin for HC.
+A plugin to combine a dropped item recipe.